Mississippi woman kills escaped monkey fearing for her children's safety

 The Rhesus monkeys had been housed at the Tulane University National Biomedical Research Center in New Orleans, Louisiana, which routinely provides primates to scientific research organizations, according to the university.
 In a statement last week, Tulane said the monkeys do not belong to the university, and they were not being transported by the university.

 A truck carrying the monkeys overturned Tuesday on Interstate 59 north of Heidelberg.
-Authorities have said most of the 21 monkeys were killed, but three of them had escaped.
+Of the 21 monkeys in the truck, 13 were found at the scene of the accident and arrived at their original destination last week, according to Tulane.
+Another five were killed in the hunt for them and three remained on the loose before Sunday.

 The Mississippi Highway Patrol has said it was investigating the cause of the crash, which occurred about 100 miles (160 kilometers) from the state capital, Jackson.